MichelNivard/MCMSEM/README.md

 ```

 ### Patch notes
+- v0.1.1
+  - Added some TODO labels, added `'both'` option to `confounding`  argument which will run MCMSEM twice, once with negative, once with positive confounding and return both results.
+  - Added `bootstrap_chunk` argument.
+  - Added automatic standardization in `MCMSEM`
+  - Added backups for internal `.m3m2v` and `.m4m2v` functions (should they ever be necessary).
 - v0.1.0 - Initial commit
-- v0.1.1 - Added some TODO labels, added `'both'` option to `confounding`  argument which will run MCMSEM twice, once with negative, once with positive confounding and return both results.
-Added `bootstrap_chunk` argument.
-Added automatic standardization in `MCMSEM`